CloudLabsAI-Azure/M365-Copilot/labguide/getting-started-pax8.md

   - **Reviewing Security and Compliance in Copilot Using Content Search** : Perform advanced searches for compliance and security.
   - **Reviewing Security and Compliance in Copilot Using eDiscovery** : Manage legal and investigative workflows.
   - **Reviewing Security and Compliance in Copilot using Retention Policies** : Retain and manage important data efficiently.

   - **The Spark – Identifying Chaos - Intelligent Search & Content Analysis (HOL)**: Use Copilot Chat to retrieve and summarize web information, and leverage Copilot to analyze documents and generate actionable insights.

+**Important Note:** This lab contains a total of 15 pages.
+The first 14 pages provide read-only content on administering M365 Copilot and reviewing security and compliance in Copilot.
+Page 15 includes the hands-on tasks.

+If you’d like to perform the tasks, you can directly navigate to page 15.
+You can also save this [Lab Guide Preview Link](https://experience.cloudlabs.ai/#labguidepreview/13b37205-ec6b-47d3-91ed-3b678d6324ee/1) to revisit the read-only content anytime later.

 ## Prerequisites